Your Guide to Planning, Planting, and Growing Crocosmia

 Crocosmia are summer blooming bulbs with sword-like foliage and brightly-colored flowers on wiry, arching stems.
 The buds open one-by-one from the bottom up and the tubular flowers are magnets for hummingbirds.
 Crocosmia are indigenous to eastern Africa and are related to gladiolas.

 It’s easy to see the difference in quality when you compare two crocosmia plants side by side.
 After being harvested, crocosmia bulbs (corms) are graded by size.
 Large corms like ours on the left, grow into big plants that will give you a more beautiful display of foliage and flowers than smaller-sized bulbs (shown on the right).

 Shade and Sun: Crocosmia will grow in partial shade, but the plants will be stronger and produce more flowers in full sun.

-Zone: All crocosmias are winter hardy in zones 6-9.
+Zone: Crocosmias are winter hardy in zones 6-9.
 The bright red cultivar 'Lucifer' will survive winters in zones 4 and 5.
 If you are concerned about hardiness, treat crocosmia as you would gladiolus.
 Dig the bulbs up after the first light frost and store them indoors for winter.
 Reference the USDA hardiness zone map HERE.

 When to Plant: Crocosmia bulbs should be planted outdoors in spring.
 They dislike cold soil and may not sprout until the soil is relatively warm.

 How to Plant Crocosmia

 Loosen the soil 6” deep and then dig an 8” diameter planting hole that is 3 to 4” deep.